mdh266/mdh266/README.md

 ### Hi there 👋 I'm Mike

-I am a data scientist in New York City who is always trying to learn new things and grow.
+I am a Applied Machine Learning Lead in New York City who is always trying to learn new things and grow.
 I earned a PhD in Computational Applied Mathematics from the University of Texas at Austin in 2016 where my research was the intersection of numerical analysis, high performance computing and renewable energy.
 Nowadays I am focusing on learning cutting edge techniques in big data and machine learning.

 <!-- ### 🌱 I’m currently learning  -->